Activities, Attractions, Food, Beverages & Shopping

 FireFly Farms is well known for their award-winning cheeses so be sure to shop their FireFly Farms' Market in Accident for delicious handmade artisan cheeses, cured meats, tinned & smoked seafood, crackers, jellies, tapenades, sweets and a curated selection of wines and craft beers.
 The FireFly Market Cafe offers curated charcuterie boards, fresh brewed espresso, teas, sandwiches and more.
 Make a reservation for their cheese pairings (wine, craft beer or cider) for up to twelve people.

-Honey Moon Farm is a 3 acre farm in Accident that produces vegetables, herbs, fruits honey, eggs and flowers at local farmers markets including the Deep Creek Farmers Market.
 Three Sisters Farm in Accident is a family owned and operated farm producing vegetables, flowers and beef, pork, chicken, turkey and lamb with no hormones or antibiotics.
 Their products are available at the Mountain Fresh Farmers Markets in Oakland, or on the farm by appointment only.
 Meadow Mountain Hemp, one of the first commercial hemp growers in Maryland, is dedicated to the growth of premium hemp for therapeutic and industrial purposes.
 Shop the Meadow Mountain hemp store for CBD products, apparel and more.

 Huckleberry's Catering provides catering services for events at your home or preferred venue.
 Huckleberry's will also drop off catering for vacation groups.
 And you can even adopt a furry friend at HART for Animals which also offers veterinary, boarding and grooming services.